 - (1) When located in agricultural zoning districts, the solar energy facility shall be located as much as possible to minimize impacts on prime agricultural soils. - (2) If located in a floodplain or an area of known localized flooding, all panels, electrical wiring, automatic transfer switches, inverters, etc. shall be located above the base flood elevation.
-A site plan and elevation certificate showing the location of all solar panels, electrical wiring, automatic transfer switches, inverters, etc., in relation to the scaled 100-year flood zone shall accompany all applications for approval of site plans and building permits. - (3) Components of the solar energy facility shall not be located over a septic system, leach field area, or identified reserve area unless approved by the health department.
-The components of the solar energy facility shall not be in recharge areas, utility or road rights-of-way, or dedicated easements. - (d) Screening.
-The solar energy facility shall be fully screened from adjoining properties and adjacent roads by installation of an evergreen buffer capable of reaching a height of ten feet within three years of planting, with at least 75 percent opacity at the time of planting.
-Within all required vegetative buffers, equipment shall also be screened from view from adjacent property and fenced with opaque screening to restrict unauthorized access.
-Screening shall consist of a minimum of ten-foot opaque fence (color chosen by staff) around the perimeter of the solar energy facility with the addition of shrubbery, trees, or an earthen berm as may be required to comply with glare requirements.
-In the event the area designated as a buffer does not support vegetation, an earthen berm may be required to further screen all structures on a case-by-case basis.
-Landscaping and buffers must be routinely maintained. - (e) Height.
+A site plan and elevation certificate showing the location of all solar panels, electrical wiring, automatic transfer switches, inverters, etc., in relation to the scaled 100-year flood zone shall accompany all applications for approval of site plans and building permits. - (3) Components of the facility shall not be located over a septic system, leach field area, or identified reserve area unless approved by the health department.
+The components of the facility shall not be located in recharge areas, utility or road rights-of-way, or dedicated easements. - (d) Screening.
+The facility shall be fully screened from adjoining properties and adjacent roads using the natural topography or by installation of an evergreen buffer capable of reaching a height of six feet within three years of planting, with at least 75 percent opacity at the time of planting.
+Within all vegetative buffers, equipment shall also be screened from view from adjacent property and fenced with opaque screening to restrict unauthorized access.
+Screening shall consist of a minimum of tenfoot opaque fence (color chosen by staff) around the perimeter of the property with the addition of shrubbery, trees, or an earthen berm as may be required to comply with glare requirements.
+In the event the area designated as a buffer does not support vegetation, an earthen berm may be required to further screen all structures.
+Landscaping and buffers must be routinely maintained.

+(e) Height.